Back to California

 • The bill does not specify the exact length of imprisonment for breaking the law.

-• It is unclear how often this rule will actually affect people in real life.
+• It is unclear how often this rule will be used in practice.

 Bill History